-The provision of qualified immunity is based on the recognition that such individuals best interest attorneys and court-appointed advisors need protection from civil actions for damages when performing functions consistent with their appointed roles.
-Immunity is necessary to ensure that best attorneys and court advisorsthey can fully investigate and formulate recommendations without fear of retaliation by the parties.
-The threat of litigation from a disgruntled client, often fueled by an unhappy parent in the wings, might interfere with the representative's decisionmaking and might deter qualified individuals from accepting appointment in the first place.
+This section provides qualified immunity for persons appointed to assist the court as best interest attorneys or court advisors.
+The provision of qualified immunity is based on the recognition that such individuals need protection from civil actions for damages when performing functions consistent with their appointed roles.
+Immunity is necessary to ensure that best attorneys and court advisors can fully investigate and formulate recommendations without fear of retaliation by the parties.
+The threat of litigation from a disgruntled parent might interfere with the representative's decision-making and might deter qualified individuals from accepting appointment in the first place.
 Although in some states children's representatives have absolute immunity, see, e.g., Paige K.B. by Peterson v.
 Molepske, 580 N.W.
 2d 289 (Wis.
 1998)(recognizing absolute immunity for guardian ad litem in custody dispute for actions within scope of authority); Billups v.
 Scott, 571 N.W.
 2d 603 (Neb.
-1997) (recognizing absolute immunity for guardian ad litem in abuse and neglect proceeding for actions within scope of authority); Carrubba v.
+1997)(recognizing absolute immunity for guardian ad litem in abuse and neglect proceeding for actions within scope of authority); Carrubba v.
 Moskowitz, 877 A.2d 773 (Conn.
-2005)(recognizing absolute immunity for child's attorney whose primary duty was to protect child's best interests), the qualified immunity provided in this section gives the best interests attorney and courtcourt-appointed advisor adequate protection from suit while still holding them accountable for egregious misconduct.
+2005)(recognizing absolute immunity for child's attorney whose primary duty was to protect child's best interests), the qualified immunity provided in this section gives the best interests attorney and court advisor adequate protection from suit while still holding them accountable for egregious misconduct.
 See Ore.
 Rev. Stat. § 419A170 (providing qualified immunity to court appointed special advocate).

 On the other hand, the Act does not provide immunity for persons appointed as a child's attorney.
 Although a few states have extended immunity to children's attorneys, e.g., Vernon's Texas Code Ann.
 Family Code § 107.009 (2004), the premise of this section is that such lawyers are in a traditional lawyer/client role and should be held to ordinary standards of care.
-Nevertheless, Rather than independently formulating the child's best interests, the child's attorney for the most part is a client-directed lawyer in a traditional mode of client representation.
-It should be noted, however, that in some circumstances children's attorneys may function as best interests attorneys.
-If a child's attorney receives no direction from a child on a particular issue and, for example, the attorney may takes an action under Section 12(d) that the attorney has determined will serve the child's best interests, the attorney should be protected by.
-In that circumstance, courts may wish to extend qualified immunity forto cover the action taken.
-Similarly, if a child's attorney takes protective action under Section 12(e) because the child's objectives place the child at risk of harm, the attorney's action should fall within the qualified immunity.
-In other words, courts shouldare encouraged to take a functional approach to the question of immunity.
-See Carrubba v.
-Moskowitz, 877 A.2d 773 (Conn.
-2005)(recognizing absolute immunity for child's attorney whose primary duty was to protect child's best interests); Marquez v.
+Nevertheless, in some circumstances children's attorneys may function as best interests attorneys.
+If a child's attorney receives no direction from a child on a particular issue and takes an action under Section 12(d) that the attorney has determined will serve the child's best interests, the attorney should be protected by qualified immunity for the action taken.
+In other words, courts should take a functional approach to the question of immunity.
+See Marquez v.
 Presbyterian Hospital, 608 N.Y.S.2d 1012 (Sup.
 Ct.
 1994)(holding that law guardian is entitled to qualified immunity when functioning primarily as child's guardian ad litem but would be liable for ordinary negligence when functioning as child's attorney).